Elissa Hallem

 Elissa A. Hallem is an American neurobiologist.
 She won a 2012 MacArthur Fellowship.

-Life
+Hallem is Professor and Vice Chair of Graduate Studies in the Department of Microbiology, Immunology, and Molecular Genetics at UCLA.
+Her lab focuses on the ability for skin-penetrating nematodes to infect host organisms using their sensory cues.

+Early life and education

-Elissa Hallem was born in Santa Monica, California in 1977.
+Elissa Hallem was born in Santa Monica, California, in 1977.
 In 8th grade she enrolled in a summer program run by the Johns Hopkins University Center for Talented Youth where she followed a course in psychology held at the Loyola Marymount University at Los Angeles.
 During high school, she worked in a UCLA lab with professor S. Lawrence Zipursky, a family friend.

-She graduated from Williams College with a B.A. in biology and chemistry in 1999, and received a Ph.D. from Yale University in 2005.
+Hallem graduated from Williams College with a B.A. in biology and chemistry in 1999, and received a Ph.D. from Yale University in 2005.
+She completed her post-doctoral training at California Institute of Technology in 2010.